-Vault shall be a minimum of 5 feet deep by 7 feet wide by 8 feet tall.
+Vault shall be a minimum of 5 ft deep by 7 ft wide by 8 feet tall.
+The maximum vault height shall be 10 feet.
 If the vault is used to connect to a high-voltage switch in the building or contains multiple feeders, additional space shall be required.
 Confirm dimensions with City Light engineer.